hum-ler/window-actions-extension/README.md

 - Maximize -- drag the window to the top of the screen
 - Restore -- drag down from the Top Bar
 - Shade -- does not work on Wayland apps
-- Move -- no change, just move the window as usual
+- Move -- no change, move the window as usual
-- Resize -- no change, just resize the window as usual
+- Resize -- no change, resize the window as usual

 The code is inspired by https://github.com/PWall2222/WB.